 - With global potential, BuzzTech isn’t slowing down.
 The business is already working on automatic detection of hive events as well as integrating machine learning to help classify certain events.

 The modern beehive may have been invented in 1851 but human interaction with bees is reported to date back thousands of years.
 A common denominator throughout - the manual nature of managing beehives.

 One company wanted to change that.
 BuzzTech wanted to bring the ancient art of beehive management into the digital age, looking at how they could make beekeeping more efficient and insight led.
 Because spreadsheets, remote locations and long hours, just won’t do anymore.

-This is incredibly useful to the industry, says BuzzTech CEO Julian McCurdy, because it can drastically improve the efficiency and effectiveness of hive management.
-“The medium size companies have 3,000 to 5,000 hives from Northland to Wairarapa, and the people managing those hives are living on the road and working extreme hours.
+BuzzTech CEO Julian McCurdy says, “Medium size companies have 3,000 to 5,000 hives from Northland to Wairarapa, and the people managing those hives are living on the road and working extreme hours.
 Generally they keep track of everything using a system of spreadsheets, whiteboards, diaries and stickers, which leads to a range of problems.
 It’s not unusual for hives in remote locations to be stolen, missed, or even forgotten by beekeepers.”

 “It’s actually a little bit scary to think how big BuzzTech could be.
 It could be used for colonisation of new hives right down to hobby beekeeping.
 Every single person who keeps bees can do a better job with this system.
 Even in countries like the Philippines, where their infrastructure is really basic - they burn trees to get honey - by using this system, even the most remote beekeepers can manage hives successfully.”

-BuzzTech is now working towards automatic detection of hive events, such as swarming and the presence of the queen in the hive.
-The next development phase will involve machine learning techniques to help classify the hive sound for particular events.
+For BuzzTech, the work towards a better beekeeping experience doesn’t stop there.
+The company is working towards automatic detection of hive events, such as swarming and the presence of the queen in the hive.
+As well, the next development phase will involve machine learning techniques to help classify the hive sound for particular events.